How to Find & Choose a Funeral Home?

 After a decision is made, don’t second guess it.
 You did your research and made the best choice based on the information you had.

-8) Additional Considerations / Prepaid Arrangements
+Additional Considerations / Prepaid Arrangements for the Funeral

 If you don’t have an immediate need but are looking to make plans for the future for yourself or a loved one, you can follow many of the same steps above.
 Planning ahead can relieve your family of friends of the potential stress and burden of making big and important decisions for you at a difficult time.
 Funeral homes and cremation service providers have specific pre-need and pre-paid programs they will be happy to speak with you about.
-In addition to making it easier on your family, planning in advance gives you time to research various memorial options.
+In addition to making it easier on your family, planning in advance gives you time to research various memorial ideas and options.
 If burial is chosen, there are many beautiful headstones and other options that go along with it.
 If cremation is chosen, you can now do a prepaid tree memorial, be scattered at sea, be included in an artificial ocean reef, among others.